-Luxe micro-boutique The Montrose Hotel opens on Dunlavy and Westheimer in late 2020.
+Luxe micro-boutique The Montrose Hotel is scheduled to open on Dunlavy and Westheimer in late 2020.

 The Montrose Hotel will have few rooms but many amenities.